 Beauty and the Beast (1991)

 - The "In Association with Silver Screen Partners IV" credit is replaced with "The Special Edition Of--" on the opening title sequence.
-The 2002 DVD omits this credit & the Walt Disney Pictures Presents credit stays on screen.
+The 2002 Platinum Edition DVD omits this credit and the Walt Disney Pictures Presents credit stays on screen.

 - The animation in some of the scenes went back through the clean-up animation department a second time, to correct problems such as wavering lines and missing details, which, while not very noticeable during a traditional 35mm showing of the film, would have been discomforting on a much large IMAX screen.
 Small details, such as the blood in Beast's wound after his fight with the wolves, were also added.